BuvinJT/automacdoc/README.md

 **PACKAGE DOCSTRING**: `# docs : __doc__`

-Inject the the package doc string into the current document.
+Inject the the package docstring into the current document.

 **DISCARD**: `# docs > null`